level23/druid-client/README.md

 ```

 The `reindex` method will return a `IndexTaskBuilder` object which allows you to specify the rest of the
 required data.
-By default we will use a `DruidInputSource` to ingest data from an existing data source.
+By default, we will use a `DruidInputSource` to ingest data from an existing data source.

 If you want you can change the data source where the data is read from using the `fromDataSource()` method.